xaya/xaya_tutorials/Unity Mover/README.md

 	    return "";
 	}

-While we&#39;re developing our example game, it&#39;s nice to have some console feedback.
+While we&#39;re developing our example game, it&#39;s nice to have console feedback.
 This would be commented out or removed in our final release.

 	Console.WriteLine("Got new forward block at height: " + blockDataS["block"]["height"]);